Aelerinya/notion-project-migration/SPEC.md

 ## Step 9: Relink subtasks `relink-subtasks`
 - Target: All `Projects` (project DB) where `Migration status` is `Project to migrate`
 - Reads "Subtasks to transfer" field with stored subtask IDs, and restores connection in `Tasks` relation

+## Manual step: Check all substasks were relinked

+## Manual step: Remove all migration status